 - 10-15% disruptive (fundamentally new offerings)

-- 5-10% organizational (how you work)
+- 5-10% organisational (how you work)

 If you spend 30% on disruptive innovation, you can't maintain current operations.
 Your core business decays.
 Employees get whiplash.
 You go out of business.
+Disruptive bets are necessary but they consume disproportionate management attention; the operational base has to keep producing while the bets ripen.

-Common mistake: Thinking you can only do one type, or that disruptive is somehow "better" than incremental.
+The balance keeps your lights on today while building for tomorrow.
+The mistake is thinking you can only do one type, or that disruptive is somehow "better" than incremental.
 They're not better or worse.
 They're different tools for different jobs.
 Your portfolio needs all four.

 How does idea management software support different types of innovation?

-The best idea management platforms accommodate all four types through different campaign structures:
+The best idea management platforms accommodate all four types through different campaign structures.

 Which type of innovation gives the fastest ROI?

 Incremental innovation.
 Most of it pays back in months.
 You reduce a cost, you see the savings immediately.
 You speed up a process, revenue goes up that quarter.
-That's why so many organizations default to it.
+That's why so many organisations default to it.
 It's reliable and visible.

 The trap is thinking it's the only play.
 Incremental improvements have a ceiling.
 At some point, you can't cut any more costs or shave any more days off a process.
 If that's all you do, you eventually run out of room to improve.